Raleigh, North Carolina: Climate

-Like much of the Southeastern United States, Raleigh has a four-season humid subtropical climate (Köppen Cfa).
+Raleigh has a four-season humid subtropical climate (Köppen: Cfa).
 Winters are generally cool, with a normal January daily mean temperature of 41.9 °F. On average, there are 69 nights per year that drop to or below freezing, and only 2.7 days that fail to rise above freezing.
 Raleigh receives an average annual rainfall of 46.07 in.
 Annual and monthly temperature and precipitation data are in chart below, based on 1991–2020 climate data.
 February is the driest month, with an average of 2.78 in of precipitation.
 Precipitation is well distributed around the year, with a slight maximum between July and September, owing to generally frequent, sometimes heavy, showers and thunderstorms, and the threat of tropical weather systems (primarily from August to early October) bringing heavy rainfall.
 Summers are hot and humid, with a normal July daily mean temperature of 80.5 °F. There are 48 days per year with highs at or above 90 °F. Autumn is similar to spring overall but has fewer days of rainfall, but greater potential for extremely heavy rainfall in a one/two-day period, owing to occasional threat from tropical weather systems (hurricanes and tropical storms) packing torrential rainfall.
 In September 1999, Raleigh recorded its wettest month ever, with over 21 inches of rain, due to torrential rainfall from tropical weather systems, most notably Hurricane Floyd on September 15–16.
 Raleigh's all-time record high temperature is 106 °F on July 5, 2024, while the all-time record low is −9 °F on January 21, 1985.
 Raleigh falls in USDA hardiness zones 7b (5 °F to 10 °F) and 8a (10 °F to 15 °F).